ccooksey/ou_oauth/README.txt

 .env.production.
 Note that neither of these last two files exist in the project.
 Duplicate .env and fill out your credentials as needed.

-You could open the server up to the public, but I have no idea how secure or insecure it might be.
-So don't do that.
-Keep it on the same machine as your protected resource and client and use it only via localhost:9443/auth/...

 You will need either PostgreSQL or MySQL running on the same machine.
 Set the port numbers and credentials in .env.development or .env.production.